dfinity/motoko/doc/md/language-manual.md

 -   `async T` is the type of the nearest enclosing (perhaps implicit) `async` expression (with no intervening function declaration)

-The `return` expression exits the corresponding dynamic function invocation or completes the corresponding dynamic async expression with the result of `<exp>`.
+The `return` expression exits the corresponding dynamic function invocation or completes the corresponding dynamic `async` or `do async` expression with the result of `<exp>`.

 ### Async